 - HAVE GREAT INTERNET.
+Nothing’s worse than a bad connection.
 Pay for the best bandwidth possible.

 - PAY ATTENTION TO WHAT’S BEHIND YOU.
 A busy background of clutter or people walking back and forth can be distracting for others on the call.
 Neville Medhora calls it a “reverse office“.

 - WHAT ARE YOU WEARING?
 Patterns like stripes or checkers can have a strange effect on video online.
 Solid colors are usually safe.
-Also consider noisy jewelry: long earrings or necklaces can be distracting noises.
+Avoid putting on noisy jewelry such as long earrings, necklaces, and bracelets as these can be distracting.

 - TURN YOUR NOTIFICATIONS OFF.
 All those pings and dings when people come on and offline, or post what they’re eating on Facebook can be distracting for others on the call.

 - BE A VIRTUAL VANNA WHITE.
-If you’re going to be presenting information to a group, consider using ChromaCam to project yourself onto your slides.
+If you’re going to be presenting information to a group, consider using mmhmm, OBS or ChromaCam to project yourself onto your slides.
 This will make your presentation A LOT more engaging.

 - PUT YOUR REMOTE PEOPLE ON THE BIG SCREEN.
-If you’re having hybrid meetings (some people in person and some remote), give your remote participants presence in the room by putting them on a big monitor or projecting them on the wall.
-Also amplify their sound so that they are easily heard.
+If you’re having hybrid meetings (some people in person and some remote), make your remote participants present in the room by putting them on a big monitor or projecting them on the wall.
+Also, amplify their sound so that they are easily heard.